12 jurors about to decide Derek Chauvin's fate after closing arguments

 He added that what Chauvin did was "not procedure.
 It's not the use of force procedure.
 It's not following the rules."

-The Minnesota Judicial Branch, in its jury handbook, does its best to encourage jurors to avoid tuning out the instructions from the bench.

-"Please listen carefully," this section of the handbook reads in part.
-"Remember that you are governed by the law as the judge explains it to you.
-Do not attempt to change it or ignore it, even if you disagree with the law."

 Before sending the jury into deliberations, Cahill will excuse two of the 14 jurors who heard the case as alternates.
-Which two end up being sent home is left to the judge, Schultz said.
+Which two end up being sent home is left to the judge.

-One option is to dismiss the last two chosen, "but it doesn't have to be," he said.
-"He could draw straws or something like that."

-Once in deliberations, the jurors' first task is to select a foreperson whose duties include ensuring that each juror has a chance to participate in deliberations and that the issues that arose during the trial are contemplated completely.
+Once in deliberations, the jurors' first task is to select a foreperson.
 They will have a laptop computer and monitor to review the substantial amount of video and other exhibits presented over the past few weeks.
 What they won't have is a transcript of the testimony.
 Instead, the jurors must rely on their collective notes and memories.

 Jurors are likely to have questions for the court during deliberations.
 Rather than have the jury return to the courtroom for an answer, this communication will be done by video conference out of caution amid the COVID-19 pandemic.
 Deliberations for this case are being done at an undisclosed location, presumably not in the Hennepin County Government Center.